higgsjs/Higgs/README.md

 var line = myfile.readLine();

 // You can also specify a maximum length to read
-// the next read will get the remainder (if any of the line) var first_ten_chars = myfile.readLine(10);
+// the next read will get the remainder of the line (if any) var first_ten_chars = myfile.readLine(10);
 var remainder = myfile.readLine();